MinecraftServerControl/mscs/README.md

     MAPS_LOCATION="$LOCATION/maps"

+After you've tinkered the settings to your liking, run:

+    mscs map <world>

-After you've tinkered the settings to your liking, run `mscs map <world>` where `world` is the name of the world you would like to get mapped.
+Where `<world>` is the name of the world you would like to get mapped.
 Omit the world name to map all worlds.
 By default maps are saved into `/opt/mscs/maps`.

 ### Adjusting map/mapping settings

-You can adjust the properties of the overviewer by editing the file `overviewer.py`.
+You can adjust the properties of the Overviewer by editing the file `overviewer-settings.py`.
 Properties here include the output path of the map (i.e. you should change this to your web server directory), and render settings.
 Please visit [their website](http://docs.overviewer.org/en/latest/config/) for information on config.

-In order for the map to update new changes in the world, you need to run the overviewer periodically.
+In order for the map to update new changes in the world, you need to run Overviewer periodically.
 Please see [scheduling mapping](#scheduling-mapping).

 ## Command Reference